Islamorada

 Hadley House Resort

-We arrived in this resort quite early, and while waiting for the room to be ready at 4 pm (check-in time), we utilised the facilities and also wandered around the properties.
+We arrived at this resort quite early, and while waiting for the room to be ready at 4 pm (check-in time), we utilised the facilities and also wandered around the properties.

 We had a nice upgrade on this property, and it made our stay even more relaxing and enjoyable.
-The Two Bedrooms Ocean View Suite was very spacious with modern appliances and the living room as well as the bedrooms come with 50-inch HD Channels screens.
+The Two-bedroom Ocean View Suite was very spacious with modern appliances and the living room as well as the bedrooms come with 50-inch HD Channels screens.

 We especially loved the wide balcony and found ourselves spending more time in the suite than going out!
 Although we did venture out for a while to do some shopping and use the facility – Dad and Mike used the Kayak.

-When the night fell, we could see stars twinkling on the night sky, and occasionally lightning lit up over the horizon.
+When the night fell, we could see stars twinkling in the night sky, and occasionally lightning lit up over the horizon.

 Whistle Stop Liquor Store & Sports Grill